LI7XI/AudioAnalyzerDocs/docs/skin-setup.md

 ?>Now notice the following.

 Even though we specified the Parent Measure, Child measures still need to know which value to retrieve.<br/>
-That's because a Parent measure may have more than one Process or multiple Handlers.
+That's because a Parent measure may have more than one processing unit or multiple handlers.

 So to tell the Child measure which data handler to read values from, we use an option called [HandlerName](/docs/plugin-structure/child?id=handler-name).

 In this option we specify which handler to read data from.<br/>
-It can be any handler, in our case we will use the last handler (`MainMapper`).
-Because it has the values we want to visualize.
+It can be any handler, in our case we will use the last handler (`MainMapper`), because it has the values we want to visualize.

 ```ini
 HandlerName=MainMapper